Neologisms that make me giggle:

 - Get up to check that I put my cell phone on charge;

-- Tell myself to stop it and just go to sleep already;
+- Tell me to stop it and just go to sleep already;

 I wonder who was dreaming about me last night…